esesmuedgars/IdeaKit/README.md

 Another step you can take to excel at your professional career is to create a Twitter account and follow active members of the Swift community, you can learn a great deal.
 If you'd like, you can also follow [me](https://twitter.com/esesmuedgars) where I don't post anything.

-If you would fancy to take ownership of the newsletter reach out to [Kaspars Auzarejs-Auzers](https://people.accenture.com/People/user/k.auzarejs-auzers), I've shared [guidelines](https://github.com/esesmuedgars/IdeaKit/blob/latest/CONTRIBUTING.md) necessary to recreate the newsletter with him.
+If you would fancy taking ownership of the newsletter, reach out to [Kaspars Auzarejs-Auzers](https://people.accenture.com/People/user/k.auzarejs-auzers), I've shared [guidelines](https://github.com/esesmuedgars/IdeaKit/blob/latest/CONTRIBUTING.md) necessary to recreate the newsletter with him.

 Happy learning, au revoir!